-There were clear and effective clarity around processes for managing risks, issues and performance.
+There were clear and effective processes for managing risks, issues and performance.

-- There was an effective, process to identify, understand, monitor and address current and future risks including risks to patient safety. - The service had processes to manage current and future performance.
-Performance of clinical staff could be demonstrated through audit of their consultations, prescribing and referral decisions.
+- There was an effective process to identify, understand, monitor and address current and future risks including risks to patient safety. - The service had processes to manage current and future performance.
 Leaders had oversight of safety alerts, incidents, and complaints. - Clinical audit had a positive impact on quality of care and outcomes for patients.
 There was clear evidence of action to change services to improve quality. - The provider had plans in place and had trained staff for major incidents.